Employee Termination In China From Employer’s Perspective

 This article discusses what should Employers pay attention to employee termination in China:

 Having your own business does not automatically enable you to hire employees in China.
 There are a set of rules and regulations related to employment that every employer in China has to abide by while considering employing an employee in China.

-In this article, we would like to elaborate on employment contract termination for employers should be aware.
+In this article, we would like to elaborate on employment contract termination for employers should be aware of.
 A contract of employment may be terminated by, among several things: termination by the employee with or without notice, unilateral termination by the employer.
-The procedure, formalities and severance pay which apply on a termination of employment are determined by an individual’s contract and relevant laws and regulations.
+The procedure, formalities and severance pay which apply on termination of employment are determined by an individual’s contract and relevant laws and regulations.

 Justified reasons for terminating an employee are listed as follows:

 - Has seriously violated the rules and policies of the employer;

 - Has committed gross negligence of duties, embezzlement, seeking personal benefits at the expense of the employer and thus causing serious damages to the employer;